clojurewerkz/welle.docs/articles/getting_started.md

 `clojurewerkz.welle.kv/fetch-one` to automatically get only the first value from the `:result`.

-So far we haven't passed any arguments to `clojurewerkz.welle.kv/fetch`.
+So far we haven't passed any options to `clojurewerkz.welle.kv/fetch`.
 In case you need to do it, it is very similar to how you do it when storing data:

 ``` clojure
 (ns welle.docs.examples